drekka/Alchemic/README.md

 @end
 ```

 `ACWithValue(...)` cannot be used with any of the macros that perform searches for objects and must occur by itself.
+If defining arguments for a [factory method](#factory-method), `ACWithValue(...)` can be used for individual arguments.

 ## ![Underconstruction](./images/alchemic-underconstruction.png) Property values